delta575/yapp-backend-dev/README.md

 sam build --use-container && sam local start-api
 ```

-You can test the API visiting a GET method on your browser, [Postman](https://www.postman.com/) is recommended for fully featured testing.
+You can test the API visiting a GET method on your browser, by default SAM runs at [http://localhost:3000/](http://localhost:3000/).
+[Postman](https://www.postman.com/) is recommended for fully featured testing.

 ## SAM API: